Artist’s Underwater Images Explore Social And Environmental Concerns

 In denying easy access to identifying the people portrayed, Estabrak forces us to look more closely at who and what is represented in the pictures.
 In doing so, she asks us “to confront and reflect on important issues sometimes silenced on land”.
 In particular, she highlights “the social, political and environmental impact of human activity in a region defined by its industrial and maritime past, oceanic trade routes and complex ties to transmigration and the British Slave trade”.

 During her time exploring regional waterways in the East Riding in search of suitable locations, Estabrak connected with people and places, taking on board their stories as a central part of the work.
-The exhibition highlights the impact of humans on our waters and is informed by current research into contamination caused by pharmaceuticals, plastics and other toxic chemicals, led by Jeanette Rotchell, Professor of Aquatic Toxicology at the .
+The exhibition highlights the impact of humans on our waters and is informed by current research into contamination caused by pharmaceuticals, plastics and other toxic chemicals, led by Jeanette Rotchell, Professor of Aquatic Toxicology at the University of Hull.

 Estabrak continued: “In our current global environment, being able to produce an informed body of work which highlights the every day through crossing the borders of the arts, sciences, humanities and politics, has been a highlight of this project.
 Just like every tiny drop of water in our vast but shared ocean, we too need each other in order to exist.